Skip to main content

 Catharine E. Krebs, PhD

-Catharine E. Krebs, PhD, is a medical research specialist with the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, conducts clinical research, and encourages higher standards for ethics and effectiveness in research and medical training.
+Catharine E. Krebs, PhD, is a medical research program manager with the Physicians Committee for Responsible Medicine, a nationwide organization of physicians and laypersons that promotes preventive medicine, conducts clinical research, and encourages higher standards for ethics and effectiveness in research and medical training.

-Dr. Krebs is a member of the Alzheimer's Association International Society to Advance Alzheimer's Research and Treatment, the American Association for the Advancement of Science, and the American Society for Bioethics and Humanities.
+Dr. Krebs is a Fellow of the Oxford Centre for Animal Ethics and a member of the American Public Health Association and the American Association for the Advancement of Science.

 Read more about Dr. Krebs’s latest work: